marybethcassity/image-transform/README.md

 make sure all requirements are installed

 ## Usage
-update the original image path, the cropped image path, and the resized (final) image path
+update the original image path, the cropped image path, and the resized (final) image path-- these folders should already be made

 update the coco annotation file path